 Members of this group honor the rule of law and are absolutely committed to civility and respectful discourse and conduct.
-We pledge to uphold all the core principles of nonviolent resistance as practiced by Gandhi and Dr. Martin Luther King, Jr.* We will not engage in name-calling, vitriol, or hate speech of any kind.
+We pledge to uphold all the core principles of peacemaking.
+We will not engage in name-calling, vitriol, or hate speech of any kind.
 We will seek to understand all sides of every issue before taking action.

 *Note: Mormon Women for Ethical Government is a private organization and is not affiliated with The Church of Jesus Christ of Latter-day Saints.
 We do, however, fully sustain, honor, and support the Church’s doctrines and leaders.

 Welcome to Mormon Women for Ethical Government.
 This group was born of desire, frustration, and hope — the desire to act, to push back with faith, love, and light against what we see as a tidal wave of corruption and self-interest in the political landscape, the frustration that comes from feeling directionless and alone in our efforts, and the hope that, working together, we can actually make a difference.
 There is strength in numbers, power in organization.